EthWorks/ENSBuilder/README.md

 # ENSBuilder

 ENSBuilder lets you set up your own ENS instance for testing.
-Works with `ethers.js`.
+Works with [ethers.js](https://github.com/ethers-io/ethers.js/).

 ## Basic usage

-To create a new instance of the builder using `ethers.js` Wallet:
+To create a new instance of the builder using [ethers.js wallet](https://docs.ethers.io/ethers.js/html/api-wallet.html):
 ```js
 const builder = new ENSBuilder(wallet);
 ```